 California’s rich soil is optimal for hemp cultivation.
 So is its mild, temperate climate.
 Although conditions in the large state vary, depending on proximity to the coast and elevation, the ocean influence keeps temperatures from the extremes, leading to relatively warm winters and cool summers.
 It’s one of the reasons hemp cultivation can take place year-round in California.

-The Mediterranean climate that characterizes a large swathe of the state helps to make it one of the most productive agricultural regions in the word.
+The Mediterranean climate that characterizes a large swathe of the state helps to make it one of the most productive agricultural regions in the world.
 Hemp, the newcomer, has joined the more than 230 crops which were already being grown there.

 Organic Measures Work Well with Hemp